cfw-guide/dsi.cfw.guide/docs/ro_RO/troubleshooting.md

 ### Nu se aude nimic sau splash-ul de lansare nu apare când lansez "Launcher" în Unlaunch

 The developer of Unlaunch (nocash) has intentionally patched out the background audio and boot-splash by default.
-You can regain these effects by [reinstalling Unlaunch](installing-unlaunch.html) using TWiLight Menu++ with "Launcher Patches" set to "Default" on the Unlaunch page of TWiLight Menu++ settings, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).
+You can regain these effects by [reinstalling Unlaunch](installing-unlaunch.html) with `Enable sound and splash` turned on, or by using [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing).

 ### Când pornesc consola după ce am instalat Unlaunch apare doar un ecran negru

 Try ejecting the SD card and powering the console on again.
-If it still only shows a black screen, you may need to flash your NAND via a [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod).
+If it still only shows a black screen, you may need to flash your NAND via either [ntrboot](https://wiki.ds-homebrew.com/ds-index/ntrboot) or a [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod).

+### Powering off in the DSi Menu and/or System Settings takes 5-10 seconds

+The only solutions are starting the DSi Menu and/or System Settings with the SD card ejected, installing [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing), or uninstalling Unlaunch.

 ### După ce am insatlat Unlaunch, sunt blocat la pornirea unei aplicații sau în Meniul de Fișiere Unlaunch